slopezpereyra/slopezpereyra.github.io/_posts/2023-08-28-ToLoveMyWife.md

 weight in gold in exchange for his mother's life.
 To prove the deed is done, the son is to take his mother's heart to the miserable man.
 That night indeed he kills her; he rips her heart out with the very knife that stole her life.
-But the night is dark and starless, and a violent a rain has filled the ways with mud, and as he runs, his mother's heart in hand, he trips and fall.
+But the night is dark and starless, and a violent rain has filled the ways with mud, and as he runs, his mother's heart in hand, he trips and fall.
 And then a voice is heard—and the voice comes from the heart—and it is the mother's voice that asks: *My son, are you hurt?* The moral of the story is not only clear, but